Non-stationary Online Learning with Memory and Non-stochastic Control: Experiment

-\paragraph{Contenders and Measure.} We benchmark our proposed \textsc{Scream} algorithm with the following two algorithms: (1) OGD~\citep{ICML'03:zinkvich}, is the online gradient descent algorithm.
+\paragraph{Contenders and Measure.} We benchmark our proposed Scream algorithm with the following two algorithms: (1) OGD~\citep{ICML'03:zinkvich}, is the online gradient descent algorithm.
 The work of~\citet{NIPS'15:OCOmemory} proves that this simple \emph{static} regret minimization algorithm also enjoys a low switching cost when choosing the step size as $\eta = \O(1/\sqrt{T})$.
 (2) Ader~\citep{NIPS'18:Zhang-Ader}, is the online algorithm designed in non-stationary online convex optimization.
-Ader is also in a meta-expert structure to optimize the dynamic regret, but the algorithm does not consider the switching cost and thus its switching cost might be very large (as analyzed in Section~\ref{sec:OCOmemory-challenge}).
-We examine the performance via three measures: the overall cost $\sum_{t=1}^{T} f_t(\w_t) + \lambda \sum_{t=2}^{T} \norm{\w_t - \w_{t-1}}_2$, the cumulative loss $\sum_{t=1}^{T} f_t(\w_t)$, and the switching cost $\lambda \sum_{t=2}^{T} \norm{\w_t - \w_{t-1}}_2$.
+Ader is also in a meta-base structure to optimize the dynamic regret, but the algorithm does \emph{not} consider the switching cost.
+Thus its switching cost might be huge (as analyzed in Section~\ref{sec:OCOmemory-challenge}).

+We examine the performance of all compared algorithms via the following three measures: (1) the overall cost $\sum_{t=1}^{T} f_t(\w_t) + \lambda \sum_{t=2}^{T} \norm{\w_t - \w_{t-1}}_2$, (2) the cumulative loss $\sum_{t=1}^{T} f_t(\w_t)$, and (3) the switching cost $\lambda \sum_{t=2}^{T} \norm{\w_t - \w_{t-1}}_2$.
 Here, we set the regularizer coefficient $\lambda = \alpha G$, where $G$ is the gradient norm upper bound, with the purpose of matching the magnitude of cumulative loss and the switching cost.
-We consider three situations with different regularizer coefficients: \begin{enumerate} \item[(i)] small regularizer ($\alpha = 0.1$): in this case the switching cost is small so that optimizing the dynamic regret would dominate the performance; \item[(ii)] medium regularizer ($\alpha = 0.5$): in this case the algorithm needs to have a good balance of dynamic regret and switching cost in order to behave well; \item[(iii)] large regularizer ($\alpha = 1$): in this case dynamic regret is small so that optimizing the switching cost would dominate the performance. \end{enumerate} We conduct experiments for five times and report mean and standard variance of different algorithms with respect to three performance measures (overall loss, cumulative loss, and switching cost).
+We consider three cases with different regularizer coefficients that impose different levels of penalty on the switching cost: \begin{enumerate}[noitemsep,nolistsep] \item[(i)] small regularizer ($\alpha = 0.1$): in this case the switching cost is small so that optimizing the dynamic regret would dominate the performance; \item[(ii)] medium regularizer ($\alpha = 1$): in this case the algorithm needs to have a good balance of dynamic regret and switching cost in order to behave well; \item[(iii)] large regularizer ($\alpha = 2$): in this case dynamic regret is small so that optimizing the switching cost would dominate the performance. \end{enumerate} We repeat the experiments five times and report the mean and standard deviation of different algorithms with respect to three performance measures (overall loss, cumulative loss, and switching cost).